Berichte 2020

 The students were transported in this robust vehicle for almost 50 years until it could no longer be repaired.
 For two years, the need was great as no larger vehicle was available for this boarding school in the middle of the bush.
 Together with the Bosch Foundation "Cents for help eV", the Namibia Support Association was now able to help.

-Even before the strict lockdown, the association transferred €20,000 for a refurbished, used Mercedes bus, 38-seater with luggage space, which had chauffeured tourists through Namibia for the past 20 years.
+Even before the strict lockdown, the association transferred €20,000 for a refurbished, used Mercedes bus, 38-seater with luggage space, which had chauffeured tourists through Namibia for the last 20 years.
 The Namibian Protestant Church, which runs the school, and the school itself were very happy.

 This path is not an easy path!

-Current notes from Namibia 13 July 2020
+Current Notes from Namibia 13 July 2020

 In Namibia, too, the motto is "wait and see", if you have the tea.
 The corona numbers are developing very differently in Namibia and the measures have been adapted accordingly.